Hi and a warm welcome on Scallionist!

-My name is Aimée, I’m 21 and have lived most of my life in the city of lights.
+I’m Aimée, 22 yo living in Paris.
 I love Paris for approximately everything but mostly for its endless and incredible food options!
-I have always been passionate about culinary arts which drove me to study Hospitality Management in Switzerland for more than 3 years.
-It gave me the opportunity to live in Barcelona and London, an amazing experience which helped my personal development.
-I cook on a daily basis and enjoy creating and sharing new recipes with everyone interested!
+I have always been passionate about food and culinary arts which drove me to study Hospitality Management in Switzerland for over 3 years.
+Throughout these years, I evolved in a multicultural environment and got the chance to live in Barcelona and London.
+I would say I practically live in my kitchen!
+I love to cook, do so on a daily basis and enjoy creating and sharing new recipes with everyone.
 The quality of what I eat has always interested me both considering its environmental impact and nutritional value.
-I also spend some time finding the new trendy restaurants in Paris which you will be able to discover in my lifestyle section.
+With growing interests for sustainability related topic, I have started my master degree in International Management and Sustainability at Sciences Po Paris in September 2019.

 A flexitarian diet basically consists in a high intake of plant-based proteins which will present a perfect substitute to animal ones.
-Fruits and vegetables are integrated in most of the meals, processed food is almost entirely excluded, sugar consumption is reduced and overall quality prevails.
+Fruits and vegetables are integrated in all meals, processed food is almost entirely excluded, sugar consumption is reduced and quality prevails.

 More than preventing from specific diseases (diabetes, cholesterol…), a flexitarianism diet provides all nutrients required for a well balanced diet.
 However, this is only a facet of it.
 Being flexitarian usually integrates a desire for improved sustainability.
 Preserving the planet’s ressources is one of today’s main stakes which prevails in my everyday life.
 The occidentals tend to over-consume animal proteins which leads to extensive farming and reduces fishery ressources to answer the continually growing demand.
 However, what usually is not said is that the quality is inevitably altered.